Annamarie2019/ExampleDApps/README.md

 - `source-chain` and `destination-chain`

-\[Editor: What's the correct way to identify each? by chain-ID as a "string" or integer?]
+\[Editor: What's the correct way to identify each? by chain-ID? as a "string" or integer?]

 - variables such as `message`, `amount`, and `account`